bycaroline/MachineLearning_AirQuality_ExamProject/README.md

 Caroline Eklund holds the license.

 ## Contact
-If you have any questions or suggestions, feel free to reach out to me at eklund.caroline@gmail.com.
+If you have any questions or suggestions, feel free to reach out to me at: eklund.caroline@gmail.com.